SyncfusionExamples/Getting-started-with-Syncfusion-Grid-component-in-Streamlit-app/README.md

 ## Implementation

-The Implementation needs basic knowledge on the Python programming language.
+The implementation needs basic knowledge of the Python programming language.

 ### Deployment of the JavaScript / HTML component.